milanbankovic/constructions/README.md

   relations between them, in the form of values of appropriate model parameters.

-- maxSteps.dzn: for convinience, this file contains an assignment of a value to maxSteps parameter
+- maxSteps.dzn: for convenience, this file contains an assignment of a value to maxSteps parameter

 - minSteps.dzn: similar for minSteps parameter

-- files of the form X_Y_Z.dzn: these files contains setups for particular problems from the Wernick's list (given objects, which are always the points X,Y,Z, and goal objects, which are always the points A,B,C).
+- files of the form X_Y_Z.dzn: these files contain setups for particular problems from the Wernick's list (given objects, which are always the points X,Y,Z, and goal objects, which are always the points A,B,C).